ait-energy/matsim-drs/README.md

 First the slightly adjusted innovation strategy `SubtourModeChoiceForDrs` assigns the new modes `drsDriver` and `drsRider` to agents' subtours.
 This assignment can be restricted with the optional person attribute `drsAffinity`.

 Then requests are collected and matched based on origin, destination, departure time and detour time.
 The riders' acceptance of deviations to their desired departure time can be controlled with the DRS config parameter `riderDepartureTimeAdjustmentSeconds`.
+The matching algorithm ensures that all rider legs for an agent are matched (or none).

-The agents' plans are adjusted accordingly.
+Then agents' plans are adjusted.
 This entails adding pickup and dropoff activities at the riders' origins and destinations to the plans of matched drivers.
 For matched riders the departure time is adjusted if necessary.

+Finally, the conflict resolver switches to a valid plan for agents whose plan contains unmatched rider legs.

 ### Mobsim